 Commonly Used Sections

-We used the # Examples markdown heading in Listing 14-1 to create a section in the HTML with the title “Examples”.
+We used the # Examples Markdown heading in Listing 14-1 to create a section in the HTML with the title “Examples.”
 Some other sections that crate authors commonly use in their documentation include:

-Panics: The scenarios in which this function could panic!.
-Callers of this function who don’t want their programs to panic should make sure that they don’t call this function in these situations.
+Panics: The scenarios in which the function being documented could panic!.
+Callers of the function who don’t want their programs to panic should make sure they don’t call the function in these situations.

-Errors: If this function returns a Result, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
+Errors: If the function returns a Result, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so they can write code to handle the different kinds of errors in different ways.

-Safety: If this function is unsafe to call (we will discuss unsafety in Chapter 19), there should be a section explaining why the function is unsafe and covering the invariants that this function expects callers to uphold.
+Safety: If the function is unsafe to call (we discuss unsafety in Chapter 19), there should be a section explaining why the function is unsafe and covering the invariants that the function expects callers to uphold.

+prod: confirm xref

-Most documentation comment sections don’t need all of these sections, but this is a good list to check to remind you of the kinds of things that people calling your code will be interested in knowing about.
+Most documentation comment sections don’t need all of these sections, but it’s a good list to check to remind you of the aspects of your code that people calling your code will be interested in knowing about.

 Documentation Comments as Tests

-Adding examples in code blocks in your documentation comments is a way to clearly demonstrate how to use your library, but it has an additional bonus: running cargo test will run the code examples in your documentation as tests!
+Adding examples in code blocks in your documentation comments can clearly demonstrate how to use your library, and doing so has an additional bonus: running cargo test will run the code examples in your documentation as tests!
 Nothing is better than documentation with examples.
-Nothing is worse than examples that don’t actually work because the code has changed since the documentation has been written.
-Try running cargo test with the documentation for the add_one function like in Listing 14-1; you should see a section in the test results like this:
+But nothing is worse than examples that don’t work because the code has changed since the documentation was written.
+Run cargo test with the documentation for the add_one function from Listing 14-1; you should see a section in the test results like this:

 Doc-tests my_crate